Diffusion Mean Estimation on the Diagonal of Product Manifolds: Background

-In \cite{chakraborty2018manifoldnet,chakraborty2020manifoldnet}, the weighted Fréchet-mean was introduced to define a generalization of the Euclidean convolution to manifold-valued inputs.
-In general manifolds it becomes a computationally heavy task to evaluate the weighted Fréchet-mean in each convolutional layer of the network.
-Instead, we propose to exchange the weighted Fréchet-mean with a weighted diffusion-$t$-mean.
+In \cite{pennec_riemannian_2006,chakraborty2020manifoldnet}, the weighted Fréchet mean was used to define a generalization of the Euclidean convolution to manifold-valued inputs.
+When closed-form solutions of geodesics are available, the weighted Fr\'echet mean can be estimated efficiently with a recursive algorithm, also denoted an inductive estimator \cite{chakraborty2020manifoldnet}.